diarmuidoconnor/wad2/topic04/topic.md

-# React App Design.
+#  Navigation & Designing for React.

-Explain the design and development process promoted by the React designers, titled Thinking in React.
+Adding navigation to a React app.
+Explain the Thinking in React design process.